1.Right click in scene hierarchy, 3D Objects > Modular 3D Text > Anything

 To create a module, create a script like the example below, create an item for that module and assign the module in text to use.

-Here, obj is the Gameobject of the character being typed and duration is passed from the individual Text.
+of the character being typed and duration is the value passed from the individual text.

 After creating the script, right click in the project window, click “Create > Modular 3d Text > Modules > Your effect name goes here”.